NVIDIA/NeMo/docs/sources/source/nlp/dialog_state_tracking_trade.rst

 MultiWOZ offers 10,438 dialogues, with 115,434 turns in total. \
 Dialogues are generally classified into single and multi-domain dialogues. \
-Dialogue length distribution is varying from 1 to 31, with around 70%of dialogues have more than 10 turns. \
+Dialogue length distribution is varying from 1 to 31, with around 70% of dialogues have more than 10 turns. \
 The average number of turns are 8.93 and 15.39 for single and multi-domain dialogues. \

 Each dialogue consists of a goal, multiple user and system utterances as well as a belief state and set of dialogue \